nixiesearch/nixiesearch/docs/docs/features/indexing/overview.md

 * Field type specific parameters - like how it's going to be searched for text fields.
 * Global parameters - is this field filterable, facetable and sortable.

-Go to [the mapping reference](mapping.md) section for more details on all parameters.
+Go to [the mapping reference](mapping.md) section for more details on all field parameters.

 ## Writing documents to an index